 Egeus cuts him off, demanding that Theseus bring the law down on Lysander's head for trying to run off with his daughter.

 Demetrius pipes up and admits that Helena told him of the other pair's plan to steal away to the woods.
-Demetrius says he followed them into the woods in a fury, and Helena followed him in fancy.
+Demetrius says he followed them into the forest in a fury, and Helena followed him in fancy.
 However, it seems that Demetrius's love for Hermia has melted.
 Instead, Helena has become the apple of his eye.

 Also, Demetrius brings up that he was engaged to Helena before he left her for Hermia.